 - An early version of the GM overlay

-- Explicit GM hiding of assets
+- Explicit GM hiding of creatures

 - HP and four generic stats per creature